 I spent over four years living in Goldendale, Washington, a small, sun-drenched town just east of the Cascades, blessed with the grand presence of Mt.
 Adams across spacious wheatfields....
 At 12,276 ft, "Adams" is the second highest moutain in all of The Pacific Northwest.
 Indian legend tells us how two jealous Indian chiefs vyed for the favors of the beautiful maiden.
 Their terrible conflict was noticed with disfavor by the great Spirit Sahale, who struck all three lovers down, but then raised a beautiful mountain memorial over where each had fallen.
 The two chiefs are marked by Mt.
 Adams and Mt.
 Hood, while the maiden's spot is marked by Mt.
 St. Helens, which formerly enjoyed wide fame as one of the most beautiful mountains in the World (see pre-eruption picture above).
 For the complete legend, please visit this U.S. Forest Service site: Complete Mountain Legend.

 Goldendale, Washington., Klickitat County.
-A quiet place where pines and oaks meet the wheatfields, and the morning sun lights up the high ice peaks for another day.
+A quiet place where pines and oaks meet the wheatfields, and the morning sun lights up the high ice peaks of the Cascades for another sunny day.
 Don't miss the public viewing through the 24 inch telescope at Goldendale Observatory State Park if you visit this area!
-You'll find it on an oak-covered hill on the north side of town.
+You'll find the Observatory on an oak-covered hill on the north side of town.
 Amateur astronomy groups from Portland and Vancouver often make field trips out to this area, as do Clubs and school groups for other areas of Eastern Washington and the Columbia Gorge.
 Pullman, WA